 Learn about current emergencies

 This is a crisis of staggering proportions.
-Over 13.5 million people, half of Syria’s pre-war population, are in urgent need of humanitarian assistance.
+Over a million Rohingya refugees are now in Bangladesh, requiring urgent humanitarian assistance.